dfjmax/afklmdevnet-original-case/README.md

 - Start frontend with: `ng serve` from the frontend directory.

+- View the application in the browser: http://localhost:4200

 Solution Description
 =================
 I was not able to complete all the requirements due to my time availability, so I gave priority